 The moonlit second act takes place in a forest glade located somewhere between the village cemetery and a lake.
 We are in the realm of the Wilis, a ghostly tribe of beautiful young women who had died in despair just before their wedding day.
 Jilted by their fiancés, these girls are forever condemned to rise out of their graves each night under the spell of their queen, Myrtha.

-The woebegone Hilarion, bringing flowers to Giselle’s grave, becomes their first victim.
+The woebegone Hilarion, bringing flowers to Giselle’s grave, becomes their first victim during this night.
 But Giselle, summoned from her tomb to be initiated as a Wili, does all in her power to save their next target: Albrecht.
 He has finally understood that the daisy lied to them both: he loves her, passionately.

-Her pleas that Myrtha let him go fall on deaf ears.
-So Giselle tries to lull Albrecht and protect him by moving only gently and slowly, yet they both get carried away be her now truly fatal passion for dancing.
+Giselle’s pleas that Myrtha let him go fall on deaf ears.
+So our heroine tries to lull Albrecht and protect him by moving only gently and slowly.
+But they both get carried away be her now truly fatal passion for dancing.
 To everyone’s surprise, Albrecht is still breathing when the sound of bells signaling dawn shatters the power of the Wilis.
 Giselle’s superhuman ability to love and to forgive has broken the spell.
 She may/must now return to her grave to rest in eternal peace.
 If Albrecht does not die, he realizes that this means he is condemned to something worse: life.

 He will remain alone with his memories.
 Unto madness, perhaps.
 We will never know how his story ends.